-- A statement regarding how the thesis should be preserved at RU Library and/or in the repository Skemman
+- A declaration of access regarding how the thesis should be preserved at RU Library and/or in the repository Skemman

 Submitting to Skemman

 Electronic copies should be submitted to Skemman – http://skemman.is/en/

 Before students submit a printed copy of their thesis to the School in question, they should submit an electronic copy to Skemman, according to the rules on submission of final thesis.
 As stated in the rules, students also have to fill out a declaration on a special form on how the thesis should be preserved at the RU Library.

 To log in to Skemman, students use their RU user name and password.
 Theses submitted to Skemman should be in PDF format unless that is not applicable.
 Students who prepare their thesis using programs which do not allow users to create PDF documents, submit the report in PDF format but accompanying documents in their original format if Skemman allows for that.